DanielHou315/QClap-Mobile/README.md

 # QClap

+*March 2022 Update: iPad Screen is still too reflective and not bright enough.*
+*Use a regular slate and Azure video indexer instead :)*

 This is a lightweight Clapperboard app for iPadOS with dynamic QR Code built in to encode all scene information.

 This project includes the iPadOS client and a desktop client to scan QR codes in video footages and rename/categorize based on user defined rules.
 The desktop client app is in closed development and will come soon